ldcnetto/Analise-de-Sentimentos/README.md

 # Análise de Sentenças

-Este diretório contém a análise de sentimentos de três sentenças distintas.
+Este repositório contém a análise de sentimentos de três sentenças distintas.
 A estrutura segue a ordem:

 - **Análise** (contendo as imagens das sentenças analisadas)
 - **Resultado** (imagem do resultado final)